uboslinux/ubos-website/content/blog/2019/12/23/migrating-to-hugo.md

 title:  Migrating this site to Hugo and Sphinx
 date:   2019-12-23 23:30:00
 categories: [ front ]
-summary: "This site has been migrated to Hugo and Sphinx, from Jekyll in Sphinx.
+summary: "This site has been migrated to Hugo and Sphinx, from Jekyll and Sphinx.
 Please bear with us."
 ---

 This site has always been using two static site generators: